qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

 Implication: virtual gates do not maintain state across calls.
 To preserve a virtual configuration, always include all relevant virtual gates (and their values) in each `step_to_voltages`/`ramp_to_voltages` call, or operate directly on physical gates.

-- NOTE: When using QUA loops (such as for_, or infinite_loop_) bear in mind that the internal voltage tracker can not track voltages past the first loop.
-As such, ensure that the start and end point of the loop of the elements are identical
+- NOTE: When using QUA loops (such as for_, or infinite_loop_), it is good practise to end the inner loop with a `ramp_to_zero` command, to ensure that the voltages are accurately tracked across loops.

 **Creating a `VoltageSequence`:**